sap-tutorials/Tutorials/tutorials/hcpps-rest-client-install/hcpps-rest-client-install.md

 ![Postman](05.png)

-Now, you can to move to the next tutorial.
+You are now all set to move to your next tutorial.

 [ACCORDION-END]